doublerebel/coffee-coverage/README.md

 What it Does
 ------------

-Benbria CoffeeCoverage is a tool for determining the coverage of your unit tests.
-It does this by instrumenting .coffee files to see how often each line, branch, or function is executed.
+Benbria+Doublerebel Iced CoffeeCoverage is a tool for determining the coverage of your unit tests.
+It does this by instrumenting (.iced|.coffee) files to see how often each line, branch, or function is executed.
-CoffeeCoverage is capable of producing both [Istanbul](./docs/HOWTO-istanbul.md) and [JSCoverage](./docs/HOWTO-jscoverage.md) style instrumentation.
+Iced CoffeeCoverage is capable of producing both [Istanbul](./docs/HOWTO-istanbul.md) and [JSCoverage](./docs/HOWTO-jscoverage.md) style instrumentation.